 4.1 Pollen preservation and sources in marine core MD96-2098

-Pollen sums excluding spores range from 100 to 240 grains in 141 samples analysed from core MD96-2098.
-The mean number of taxa per sample was 21.
-Total pollen concentration ranged between ca. 300 and 16,000 grains/cm3 during most of MIS 6, 5 and 3 and increased up to 48,000 grains/cm3 during MIS 4 (Fig. S2).
+Pollen sums ranged from 100 to 240 grains (excluding fern spores) in the 141 samples analysed from core MD96-2098.
+We identified 83 different pollen taxa in the whole sequence, and the mean number of pollen taxa per sample was 21.
+The proportion of unknown pollen taxa was between 1% and 2% per sample.
+The total pollen concentration ranged between ca. 300 and 16,000 grains/cm3 during most of MIS 6, 5 and 3 and increased up to 48,000 grains/cm3 during MIS 4 (Fig. S2).
 The MIS 5 pollen concentrations were comparable to those found in other oceanic margins (Sánchez Goñi et al., 1999), even though BUS facilitates preservation of pollen grains and other organic microfossils at this site (Bertrand et al., 2003).
-The low net primary productivity that characterizes southwestern Africa (Imhoff et al., 2004)could explain relatively low pollen concentrations in the continental margin (Fig. S2).
+The low net primary productivity that characterizes the vegetation of southwestern Africa (Imhoff et al., 2004) is probably linked to low pollen production and could explain relatively low pollen concentrations in the continental margin (Fig. S2).

 Pollen grains are part of the fine sediment fraction and can be transported by two main vectors: aeolian or fluvial (Hooghiemstra et al., 1986; Heusser and Balsam, 1977).
 Dupont and Wyputta (2003) modelled present-day wind trajectories for marine core locations between 6 and 30oS along the coastline of southern Africa.
-They suggest aeolian pollen input to the Walvis area (23°S) via the south-east trade winds during austral summer, and dominant east-to-west wind directions during the austral fall and winter.
+They suggest aeolian pollen input to the Walvis area (23°S) via the southeast trade winds during austral summer, and dominant east-to-west wind directions during the austral fall and winter.
 These winds transport pollen and other terrestrial particles from the Namib Desert, southern Namibia and western South Africa.
-The direction of the winds indicate that the Namib Desert, Nama-Karoo and Succulent-Karoo are the most likely sources of pollen in the Walvis area (Dupont and Wyputta, 2003).
+The direction of the winds indicate that the Namib Desert, Nama-Karoo and Succulent-Karoo are the most likely sources of pollen in the Walvis Bay area (Dupont and Wyputta, 2003).
 The authors also infer that south of 25°S wind directions are predominantly west to east and aeolian terrestrial input very low.
-Marine site MD96-2098 is located less than a degree south of the area determined by Dupont and Wyputta (2003) to be dominated by terrestrial aeolian input.
+Marine site MD96-2098 is located less than a degree south of the area determined by Dupont and Wyputta (2003) to be dominated by wind-transported terrestrial input.
 However, given that this threshold was established using only two marine sites located 6o apart at 23o26’ (GeoB1710-3) and 29o27’ (GeoB1722-1), it is difficult to conclude that MD96-2098 only receives wind-transported pollen.

 MD96-2098 likely receives fine sediments from the Orange River plume.
 Sedimentological analyses of the Orange River delta and plume indicate that fine muds are transported both northwards and southwards (Rogers and Rau, 2006).
 Additionally, an analysis of the imprint of terrigenous input in Atlantic surface sediments found relatively high Fe/K values along the Namibian and South African margin that could reflect the input of Orange River material (Govin et al., 2012).
 Pollen grains are hence likely to reach the coring site from the Orange River catchment area.